genesos/AttrAjax/README.md

 #jQuery Attribute Ajax Plugin

-Easy ajax using HTML attributes and additional functions in ajax, for jQuery and jQuery template.
+The easiest way to request Ajax using HTML attributes and additional functions in ajax, for jQuery and jQuery template.

 - Various ajax attributes.
 - Synchronous ajax requests.